winsao/cryptoassettrackR/output-of-historical-cryptowatch-data/readme.md

-For each portfolio valuation, downloaded Cryptowatch data is saved in this folder as .csv.
-Downloaded data is ignored via .gitignore.
+For each portfolio valuation, downloaded Cryptowatch data is saved in this folder as `.csv`.
+Downloaded data is ignored via `.gitignore`.